hexatomic/hexatomic/docs/user/src/usage/graph-editor/console.md

 ## Tokenize before (`tb`) and after (`ta`) a given token

 Tokenize the given argument string and add the tokens to the annotation graph before or after a given reference token.
-Read the section [Identifying elements](#identifying-elements) to find out how to pass the command the respective reference token.

 ### Examples